File system: Directories

-File systems typically have directories (also called folders) which allow the user to group files into separate collections.
+File systems typically support organizing files into directories, also called folders, which segregate files into groups.

 This may be implemented by associating the file name with an index in a table of contents or an inode in a Unix-like file system.

-Directory structures may be flat (i.e. linear), or allow hierarchies where directories may contain subdirectories.
+Directory structures may be flat (i.e. linear), or allow hierarchies by allowing a directory to contain directories, called subdirectories.

 The first file system to support arbitrary hierarchies of directories was used in the Multics operating system.
-The native file systems of Unix-like systems also support arbitrary directory hierarchies, as do, for example, Apple's Hierarchical File System and its successor HFS+ in classic Mac OS, the FAT file system in MS-DOS 2.0 and later versions of MS-DOS and in Microsoft Windows, the NTFS file system in the Windows NT family of operating systems, and the ODS-2 (On-Disk Structure-2) and higher levels of the Files-11 file system in OpenVMS.
+The native file systems of Unix-like systems also support arbitrary directory hierarchies, as do, Apple's Hierarchical File System and its successor HFS+ in classic Mac OS, the FAT file system in MS-DOS 2.0 and later versions of MS-DOS and in Microsoft Windows, the NTFS file system in the Windows NT family of operating systems, and the ODS-2 (On-Disk Structure-2) and higher levels of the Files-11 file system in OpenVMS.

 Metadata

-Other bookkeeping information is typically associated with each file within a file system.
-The length of the data contained in a file may be stored as the number of blocks allocated for the file or as a byte count.
-The time that the file was last modified may be stored as the file's timestamp.
-File systems might store the file creation time, the time it was last accessed, the time the file's metadata was changed, or the time the file was last backed up.
-Other information can include the file's device type (e.g. block, character, socket, subdirectory, etc.), its owner user ID and group ID, its access permissions and other file attributes (e.g. whether the file is read-only, executable, etc.).

-A file system stores all the metadata associated with the file—including the file name, the length of the contents of a file, and the location of the file in the folder hierarchy—separate from the contents of the file.
+In addition to data, the file content, a file system also manages associated metadata which may include but is not limited to: